 5. Visit Piazza Walther

-While many armies, emperors and even Mussolini have made political appearances here, It’s now thought of as a popular meeting spot for townspeople.
-It’s also the location of the Bolzano’s hugely popular Christmas market and spring Flower Market.
+While many armies, emperors, and even Mussolini have made political appearances here, It’s now considered a popular meeting spot for townspeople.
+It’s also the location of Bolzano’s hugely popular Christmas market and Spring Flower Market.

 Other events take place here throughout the year.
 Otherwise, enjoy some coffee and people-watching at this historic square.